zotonic/mod_import_anymeta/README.md

 Zotonic - Import data from an anyMeta site
 ==========================================

+This is an older branch for release-0.11.x Zotonic sites.

 [Zotonic](http://zotonic.com/) is a CMS.
 It is written in Erlang.
 It is extensible with modules.